Latin America and the Caribbean

 Read stories from Si Mujer staff and volunteers here, and visit the Si Mujer website here.

 Colectivo Joven is a youth centered organisation which, with SAAF funding, aims to work directly with adolescents and young people in the municipality of Jalapa, providing comprehensive sexuality education focused on sexual and reproductive health and rights.
-They also work with public health personnel, to educate them on the taboos that exist in relation to abortion, and to reduce barriers to providing therapeutic abortion, which is legally permissible.

 Visit the Asociación Civil, Colectivo para la Participación de la Infancia y Juventud (COPIJ) website.